The-going/evlproject/content/pipeline/porting/arch.md

 - likewise, we must also keep the virtual interrupt state consistent upon return of the epilogue code with the one received on entry.
-In other words, the stall bit of the root stage must be restored to its original state on entry before leaving this code.
+In other words, the stall bit of the in-band stage must be restored to its original state on entry before leaving this code.

-- _schedule()_ must be called with interrupts virtually disabled for the root stage, but the CPU's interrupt state should allow for IRQs to be taken in order to minimize latency for the head stage.
+- _schedule()_ must be called with interrupts virtually disabled for the in-band stage, but the CPU's interrupt state should allow for IRQs to be taken in order to minimize latency for the oob stage.

-- generally speaking, while we may need the root stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "pipeline/usage/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the head stage, where co-kernels live.
+- generally speaking, while we may need the in-band stage to be stalled when the in-band kernel code expects this, we still want most of the epilogue code to run with [hard interrupts enabled]({{%relref "pipeline/usage/interrupt_protection.md#hard-irq-protection"%}}) to shorten the interrupt latency for the oob stage, where co-kernels live.

 ## Dealing with IPIs {#dealing-with-ipis}